Controllerism

-Controllerism is the art and practice of using musical software controllers, e.g. MIDI, Open Sound Control (OSC), joystick, etc., to build upon, mix, scratch, remix, effect, modify, or otherwise create music, usually by a Digital DJ or Live PA performer, often called a controllerist.
-Controllerism is also a nod to traditional musicianship and instrumental-ism paired with modern computer sequencing software such as Ableton Live and Native Instruments Traktor.
-However a working knowledge of scales and chords is not necessarily required as the performers typically focus their efforts more on sequencing events, software effect and instrument manipulations using buttons, knobs, faders, keys, foot switches and pedals than on instrumental notes played in real time.
+Controllerism is the art and practice of using musical software controllers, e.g. MIDI, OSC, DJ controller, joystick, etc., to build upon, mix, scratch, remix, effect, modify, or otherwise create music, usually by a digital DJ or Live PA performer, often called a controllerist.
+Controllerism is also a nod to traditional musicianship and instrumentalism paired with modern computer sequencing software such as Ableton Live and Traktor.
+However, a working knowledge of scales and chords is not necessarily required as the performers typically focus their efforts more on sequencing events, software effects and instrument manipulations using buttons, knobs, faders, keys, foot switches, and pedals than on instrumental notes played in real time.

 With recent developments in music technology, particularly in software instruments, a USB MIDI controller enables musicians almost unlimited possibilities to control a wide variety of sound types.

 Birth of the term

 In 2005, Moldover and Dj Shakey (Julie Covello) met at the Burning Man Festival at a camp where Moldover was leading an Ableton Live workshop.
 Shakey approached Moldover after the class and they exchanged contact information, bonding over their ideas about performing with computers and controllers.
 When they returned to New York where they lived, Shakey, an event producer, proposed to Moldover that they start a party for Ableton Live performers.
-They created The Warper Party, a monthly artist showcase which was quickly expanded to include all electronic musicians pushing the boundaries of live performance.
+They created The Warper Party, a monthly artist showcase that was quickly expanded to include all electronic musicians pushing the boundaries of live performance.
 The event was popular and became a place for like-minded performers to meet, network, experiment, and build community.

-Not long afterwards, Shakey became Moldover's manager.
-She suggested that, since there was no catchy name for what he or their Warper community members were doing, that they come up with one to make marketing his talents easier.
-After some brainstorming and debating between them, the name "Controllerism" was chosen.
-Shakey believed presenting Controllerism to the world in print would be beneficial to Moldover as an artist, Moldover reached out to his contact Ean Golden from Remix Magazine and proposed they write an article about it.
+Not long afterward, Shakey became Moldover's manager.
+She suggested that, since there was no catchy name for what he or their Warper community members were doing, they come up with one to make marketing his talents easier.
+After some brainstorming and debating between them, the name controllerism was chosen.
+Shakey believed presenting controllerism to the world in print would be beneficial to Moldover as an artist.
+Moldover reached out to his contact Ean Golden from Remix Magazine and proposed they write an article about it.
 The article "Music Maneuvers: Discover the Digital Turntablism Concept, Controllerism, Compliments of Moldover" appeared in the October 2007 issue of Remix magazine.

 Styles

 Controllerism, like turntablism, typically involves complex musical routines using the controller in the manner of a musical instrument rather than a simple mixer.
-Some DJs use turntables and controllers simultaneously, blending the two technique.
+Some DJs use turntables and controllers simultaneously, blending the two techniques.
 Live PA performers often incorporate instruments or vocals.